The annual Vice-Chancellor's Awards for Excellence in Teaching recognise exceptional teaching practice by individuals and teams across the University.

 - extent to which the claims for excellence are supported by formal and informal evaluation;

 - extent of creativity, imagination or innovation, irrespective of whether the approach involves traditional learning environments or technology-based developments; and

 - information contained in student and peer feedback, references and selected teaching materials submitted by the nominee.

-Supporting material of up to 10 pages may include printed material, online resources, audio, video or other media files.
-Applicants are advised to ensure the relevance of the supporting material is made clear in the written statement.
+Supporting teaching material - supporting material may include printed material up to 10 pages, online resources, audio, video or other media files.
+The relevance of the supporting material needs to be made clear in the written statement.